The History of the Giles Family

 Paul was Calum's and Jamie's great grandfather.

-Paul grew up on the Prendergast family farm at Killonerry, County Tipperary, Ireland.
-In both the 1901 and 1911 censuses Paul is recorded as living there with his parents, brothers and sisters.
+In both the 1901 and 1911 censuses Paul is recorded as living at Kilonerry with his parents, brothers and sisters.
+In 1911 it is noted that he could speak both English and Gaelic (Source: National Archives of Ireland).

 When Paul was growing up, his best friend was his distant cousin John O' Donnell, who lived in the adjoining farm in Killonerry.

-Paul married Mary Murray in 1931 in Owning Roman Catholic Church, County Kilkenny.
-At the time of his wedding, he was listed as living in Killonerry.
-The witnesses to the wedding were John Moore and Bridget Duggan.
-The registrar was Nuala Bolger.
+Paul married Mary Murray on 26 OCT 1932 in Owning Roman Catholic Church, County Kilkenny.
+At the time of his wedding, he was listed as a 35 year old farmer living in Killonerry, and son of Thomas Prendergast, farmer, whilst Mary was a 23 year old servant resident at Three Bridges, and daughter of Lawrence Murray, farmer.
+The witnesses to the wedding were John Moore and Bridget Duggan, whilst the officiating priest was Father James Comerford (GROI 1932 M Group Reg ID 1429908 Thomastown).

-In 1947, Paul finally died, the cause as yet unknown.
-When he died, he left his most expensive personal item, his plough, to his only daughter, Pauline.
+After Paul died, he left his most expensive personal item, his plough, to his only daughter, Pauline.
+The Munster Express carried an item on his death on September 30th 1949 (p.8):

 CHILD of PAUL PRENDERGAST and MARY MURRAY: